DJj123dj/DJj123dj/temp.md

 # Hi, I'm DJj123dj!
 I'm a 15 year old student in Belgium who is facinated by everything related to programming!

+### About me
-My real name is Jasper and I love pancakes!
+My real name is Jasper.
+I live in 🇧🇪 Belgium and I can speak Dutch, English and a very little bit of French.
+My hobbies are:
+- 🖥️ Programming
+- 🎧 DJ (and event lightning)
+- 🏀 Basketball

-I started programming when I was 10 years old!
+I learned programming when I was 10 years old (using Scratch).
+Then I continued writing Applescript for over 2 years.
+But my first **real programming language* was node.js in 2019.
+I learned it by writing discord bots using discord.js.
+Eventually, I started creating sideprojects that became large projects.
+With these projects, I learned working with new languages like python, lua & java!

+I also started combining programming with my other hobbies, like DJ’ing.
+This year (2023), I made my very own lightning control software that makes use of virtual midi drivers, electron, tailwindcss & DMX to control all the lights live on the stage!

 ## My Skills
 ### Tools